wol-existss/TiltOSC/README.md

 ## I've encountered an issue, what now?

-[^1]: **`TiltOSC.exe` won't open, or nothing happens when you click it.** Navigate into the `_internal` folder and launch `LauncherApp.exe` directly.
-If this works, the issue is specific to the outer launcher wrapper — please open a GitHub issue with details on your OS version.
+[^1]: **`TiltOSC.exe` won't open, or nothing happens when you click it.** Ensure the folder is unzipped.
+Navigate into the `_internal` folder and launch `LauncherApp.exe` directly.
+If launching LauncherApp.exe directly fixes the issue, the issue is very likely specific to the outer launcher wrapper.
+Please open a GitHub issue with details on your OS version and the steps you took.

 [^2]:"The mobile client won't connect to the desktop client!"
 [^2]:Various things can cause this: